 Built by the well-known Vanderbilt family, the Biltmore Estate has it all.
 There are an incredible 250 rooms and 43 bathrooms.
 And if you’re a big reader, then the library with 23,000 books might make you drool even more than the three kitchens.

-Want to see what the inside looks like?
+Want to see what the inside of this luxury house looks like?
 Good news.
 Public tours of the massive estate are available, along with lodging for guests on the same property.

 Some people with deep pockets choose to go far away from crowds and hit the open countryside with sprawling estates.
-But Mukesh Ambani is not one of those people.
+But Indian Billionaire Mukesh Ambani is not one of those people.

 His 27-story skyscraper towers over the neighboring buildings and is filled with the epitome of luxurious touches.
-It includes a rooftop helipad with space for three helicopters, enough parking for 168 of his favorite rides, and several guest apartments.
+The luxury home includes a rooftop helipad with space for three helicopters, enough parking for 168 of his favorite rides (including some of the world’s most expensive cars), and several guest apartments.

-As home to the reigning monarch of the United Kingdom, Buckingham Palace has been a staple of global culture and politics for over three centuries.
+As home to the reigning monarch of the United Kingdom, Buckingham Palace is certainly one of the most recognizable royal residences in the world.
+It has been a staple of global culture and politics for over three centuries.
 It also has a literal connection to the Houses of Parliament through an underground tunnel.

-Its 19 staterooms are available to host any dignitary, while the 775 rooms and 78 bathrooms ensure that no one feels cramped.
+The most expensive house in the world, Buckingham Palace has 19 staterooms available to host any dignitary, while the 775 rooms and 78 bathrooms ensure that no one feels cramped.

 Unlike most on this list of the biggest houses in the world, public tours of the 48-acre Buckingham Palace Gardens and parts of the interior are available.
 Just make sure to book your tickets well in advance.

-When you’re expecting 5,000 of your closest friends to come over for a party, finding the space might be challenging.
+When you’re expecting thousands of your closest friends to come over for a party, finding the space might be challenging.
 Unless you’re the Sultan of Brunei.

-What is the biggest house in the world?
-Sitting at over 2 million square feet, it’s this jaw-dropping feat of architecture designed by Leandro V. Locsin.
+Sitting at over 2 million square feet, Istana Nurul Iman is the world’s largest private residence—and a jaw-dropping feat of architecture designed by Leandro V. Locsin.

 - Istana Nurul Iman: 2.15 million sq ft